huntzhan/sdataflow/README.md

 ## Form of Callback

 As mentioned above, an entry stands for a user defined logic unit.
-Hence, after defining the relations of entries with the language discussed aboved, user should defines a set of callbacks, corrensponding to each entry in the definition.
+Hence, after defining the relations of entries in the language discussed aboved, user should defines a set of callbacks, corrensponding to each entry in the definition.

 User can define two types of callback:

 1. A **normal function** returns `None`(i.e. a function with no `return` statement), or an iterable object, of which the element is a (key, value) tuple, with key as the name of outcome type and value as user defined object.
-2. A generator yield the element same as (1).
+2. A generator yields the element same as (1).

 Input argument list of both types of callback could be: